innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Performed by:** Project Lead

-**Input:** Business needs, user needs, and system requirements
+**Inputs:** User needs and system requirements

 **Tasks:**

-1. **Git Host Repository Setup**
+1. **GitLab Repository Setup**

-    Set up a Git repository on GitLab, if there isn't one already.
-The regulatory documents will be stored in the same repository as the source code.
+    Set up a Git repository on GitLab.

     Configure GitLab to disable [forced pushes](https://git-scm.com/docs/git-push#Documentation/git-push.txt--f).
 This ensures user's can't overwrite the project history.

     Configure GitLab to only accept [signed commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
 Signed commits ensure that code changes can be tracked back to the person who made the changes.

-    Configure GitLab to require pull-request reviews as appropriate.
+    Configure GitLab to require merge-request reviews as appropriate.
 Consider using the CODEOWNERS file to ensure the proper reviewers review changes to particular files.
 E.g., perhaps the project lead will be the code owner of the software plan.

     Create the following issue labels: